jordanhiltunen/reprise/README.md

 - :white_check_mark: Report or fix bugs
 - :white_check_mark: Suggest features
 - :white_check_mark: Write or improve documentation
-- :yellow_circle: Submit pull requests
+- :yellow_circle: Submit pull requests (please reach out first)

-We plan on welcoming pull requests once we settle on an initial `1.0.0`; until then, we anticipate a lot of early experimentation, and we will have more time to collaborate and welcome pull requests once we've hit that milestone and have put more energy into defining our roadmap.
+We plan on welcoming pull requests once we settle on an initial `1.0.0`; until then, we anticipate a lot of early experimentation, and we will have more time to collaborate and welcome pull requests once we've hit that milestone.
-All that to say -- please reach out before submitting a new feature PR :bow:.

 ## License